 This post may contain affiliate links.

-If you’ve got a young artist in your home you may know how fun it can be to try new art supplies and see the great things they create.
+If you have a young artist in your home you may know how fun it can be to try new art supplies and see the great things they create.

 Over the years we’ve tried many different types of art supplies and have really settled on a list of a few things that are the things we keep coming back to again and again.
 We love them!